 Below are basic guidelines for those wishing to earn their counseling certification in West Virginia.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination have been and will continue to be mandatory in the West Virginia counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination, are likely to continue to be mandatory in the West Virginia counseling licensure process.
 However, it is wise to contact the West Virginia Board of Examiners in Counseling at (304) 558-5494 to make sure you are on the right track.

 I'm a High School Graduate

-As a West Virginia high school graduate, you still have a ways to go before you will be able to qualify for a West Virginia counseling certification.
+As a West Virginia high school graduate, you still have a ways to go before you qualify for a West Virginia counseling certification.
 West Virginia counseling licensure requires all candidates to possess a minimum of a master's degree in counseling or a related field.
 So, your next step should be to learn how you can enroll in a college degree program.

 You can either begin by enrolling in an associate's degree program or enrolling immediately in a four year bachelor's degree program.

 Click on the links below to browse schools offering psychology and counseling degree programs!

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Already Received Bachelor's Degree

 Congratulations!
 You're almost there!
 West Virginia counseling certification requires that all applicants possess a master's degree or higher in counseling or a related field.
 Contact schools offering graduate level programs in counseling and learn more about how you can enroll.
 Request information from additional schools offering counseling programs in West Virginia to get started.